-North America?s energy patch is attracting considerable interest from investors amid claims that the slump in crude is over and markets are on their way to rebalancing.
+North America’s energy patch is attracting considerable interest from investors amid claims that the slump in crude is over and markets are on their way to rebalancing.
 One company that stands to significantly benefit from a surge in oil prices is Baytex Energy Corp.
 (TSX:BTE)(NYSE:BTE).
 The one-time dividend darling may have come crashing to earth in the wake of the oil slump destroying the dreams of many investors, but there are signs that Baytex could be among the best contrarian-levered plays on crude.
+Now what?
+Firstly, Baytex’s tremendous pile of debt is not only its greatest problem, but one of…

 To keep reading, enter your email address or login below.